DFRobot/DFRobot_OzoneSensor/README.md

 ## DFRobot_OzoneSensor Library for Arduino
 ---------------------------------------------------------
-Arduino library is provided for reading ozone concentrations through I2C and gas sensors.< br >
+Arduino library is provided for reading ozone concentrations through I2C and gas sensors.
 Used to read the ozone and oxygen concentrations of the current module